tux-tn/grandi/README.md

 	- `npm run format:cpp` formats the native sources with `clang-format`.
 7. **Manual verification**
 	- `node examples/simple-sender.mjs` and `node examples/simple-receiver.mjs` are quick smoke tests for the send/receive API.
-	- Use `NDI_FORCE=1 npm install` if you need to reassemble the NDI SDK artifacts even when they are already present.

 Before opening a pull request, make sure the linter, formatter, and tests all pass, and include context for any platform-specific considerations (e.g., SDK versions, OS dependencies).